ElectroDrome/core65x/README.md

 You are free to use, remix, fork, and extend this project under the terms of those licenses.
 If in doubt, give credit and ask politely.

-All product names, logos, and brands are property of their respective owners and used in this website are for identification purposes only.
+All product names, logos, and brands are property of their respective owners and used in this website are for identification and educational purposes only.
 Use of these names, logos, and brands does not imply endorsement.

 ---